grinic/nextflow-basics/exercises/scripts/ex0_python_script/readme.md

 # `ex4.nf`

-In this case, we activate a conda environment to process the input image with scikit-image and numpy, and print out the mean of the image.
+In this case, we activate a conda environment to process the input images with `scikit-image` and `numpy`, and we print out the mean of the image as stdout.